-This instrumental music group rehearses and performs selections from standard classical repertoire, as well as modern compositions.
+LAB 48-54 This course is an instrumental music ensemble that performs selections from the standard classical repertoire, as well as modern compositions.
+Students develop all aspects of instrumental performance including technique, sight-reading, intonation, rhythmic interpretation, ensemble balance, and stylistic interpretation.
 Musical instruments may include members of the brass, woodwind, string, percussion, and keyboard families.
 May be taken 4 times for credit.
-Prerequisite: None.
-Other Enrollment Criteria: Demonstrate proficiency on a musical instrument by audition and/or interview.
+Prerequisite: Demonstrate proficiency on a musical instrument by audition and/or interview. --Transfers to CSU only